weblab-class/nobelliumA-minniemouse05-allwason/README.md

 Introducing: RoomCraft which uses gamification to help you be the most productive version of yourself, so you can slay the dragons of your life.

 Picture this: Your virtual room is a dynamic landscape, featuring sections tailored to your needs.
-Take class notes, play songs from Spotify with a single click, update your todo-list, all on the same website.
+Take class notes, update your todo-list, and study with a pomodoro timer, all on the same website.

 But RoomCraft is not just a solitary journey; just like in every adventure, you meet a wide array of friends along the way.
 Exchange notes and messages to your friends through the notebook feature and showcase your achievements on a leaderboard based on exp earned from completing todo-list items.
 Gain more achievements so that you can unlock more chapters in your very own hero's tale.